matrohin/prock/README.md

 ## Features

 ### Process Monitoring
-- Tree view (default) or flat list showing parent-child relationships
-- Filter by name (Ctrl+Shift+F) or type to jump to a process
+- Filter by name, PID; Use '+' to filter to a subtree
+- Sort by any column
-- Sortable and reorderable columns
+- Choose the order and which columns to display
-- Copy process info or entire table to clipboard
+- Copy process info or entire table
-- Kill (SIGTERM), force kill (SIGKILL), or kill entire process tree
+- Kill `SIGTERM`, force kill `SIGKILL`, or kill entire process tree
-- Suspend / resume processes
+- Tree view or a sortable list showing parent-child relationships
 - Set CPU affinity and nice priority
+- Suspend `SIGSTOP` / resume `SIGCONT` processes
-- Create a core dump (via gcore) without terminating the process
+- Create a core dump (via `gcore`) without terminating the process

 ### System Charts
-- CPU usage (total, kernel, interrupts) with optional per-core and stacked views
+- CPU usage (total, kernel, interrupts)
+- Toggle to show per-core and stacked charts (per-core toggles the format for all views globally)
 - Memory usage (used vs available)
 - Disk I/O throughput (read/write MB/s)
 - Network throughput (send/receive MB/s)

 ### Per-Process Details
 - Right-click any process to open:
-  - Dedicated charts (CPU, memory, I/O)
+  - Charts (CPU, memory, I/O)
   - Properties
   - Loaded libraries with mapped/file sizes
   - Memory maps with address, permissions, RSS/PSS/swap, and grouping by mapping